peiva-git/SDM_project/README.md

 ### Rules:

-- **Board**: Freedom is played on a 10×10 square board.
+- **FreedomBoard**: Freedom is played on a 10×10 square board.
 Beginners can try the game on a 8×8 board.
 Other board sizes may be also used.

 - **Objective**: The objective of Freedom is to have more "live" stones at the end of the game, than your opponent.
 A stone is considered to be "live" if it is a part of some horizontal, vertical or diagonal row of exactly 4 stones of the same color.